hhoke/blog/fabric_deploy_migration.md

 As my code has aged (like wine, of course!), I have found the modularity this enables to be useful.
 Take the following batch feature, which I implemented to stagger restarts rather than doing them all at once.

-## Friendship Ended with Thread Pool, Now Batching Is My Best Friend
+## Friendship Ended With Thread Pool, Now Batching Is My Best Friend

 In line with my experience, fabric2 eliminated a useful feature, thread pool limits, and also enabled a useful solution to the problem that turned out being better than the original.
 In the execution model used under fabric1, a task is run as a unit under a particular set of host and environment variables, concurrently with other tasks being run with different host parameters.